peagle/First_Project/README.md

 * Prevents sniffing attacks on the client Mime Type;
 * Prevents ClickJacking attacks;
 * Protects against XSS (Cross-Site Scripting) attacks.

+## Authentication
+* Add **passport** module for API user authentication.
+This will be used to authenticate every request.

+## Session and Cookies
+* Add **express-session** to be our session management middleware. cookies currently stored in nodejs process memory.
+Later to be converted to Redis.